hitokiri-mata/katacoda-courses/kubernetes-ml/kubeflow-install/step3-kubeflow.md

 `kubectl get deployment --namespace kubeflow`{{execute}}

 Each deployment becomes available once the `AVAILABLE` status changes from `0` to `1`.
-It takes a few minutes for all the Pod associated with the Deployments and Services to download their containers and get them started.
+It takes a few moments for all the Pod associated with the Deployments and Services to download their containers and get them started.

 `kubectl get pods --namespace kubeflow`{{execute}}